 Any suspected concussion should be assessed by a physician or athletic trainer.

-Convenient primary care with no appointment necessary or reserve your spot in line at Indiana locations.
+Convenient primary care with no appointment necessary.

 If you are experiencing a life-threatening emergency, please call 911.